“But the fruit of the Spirit is love, joy, peace, longsuffering, kindness, goodness, faithfulness…”

 “But I have prayed for you, that your faith should not fail; and when you have returned to Me, strengthen your brethren” (Luke 22:32).

 It is the object of our faith that makes our faith legitimate.
-Because we believe something intensely does not make it true, nor does not believing it makes it untrue.
+Just because we believe something intensely does not make it true, nor does not believing it make it untrue.
 When a Christian believes a promise from God, that does not make the promise true.
 The promise is true whether we believe it or not.
 However, if we fail to believe it, we lose the enjoyment of it.

 Faith enables us to enter into the reality of what is objectively true.
 Faith sees the invisible but not the nonexistent (Tozer).
 That is the difference between faith and superstition.